-Whether you've decided to contribute to a Traditional IRA or a Roth IRA, convert an existing IRA, or transfer an IRA, the process is easy.
+Whether you've decided to contribute to a Traditional or Roth IRA, convert an existing IRA, or transfer an IRA, the process is easy.
 Simply follow these steps:

 STEP 1

 For each new Premiere Select IRA-Traditional or Roth-complete and sign the Premiere Select IRA Application.